KDE/documentation-develop-kde-org/content/docs/contribute/formatting.md

 Normal markdown content
 ```

-`title:`, `weight:`, `SPDX-FileCopyrightText:` and `
-SPDX-License-Identifier:` are the minimum requirements for a page.
+`title:`, `weight:`, `SPDX-FileCopyrightText:` and `SPDX-License-Identifier:` are the minimum requirements for a page.

 Other available options are:

 * `group:`, which lists sections with the same name under the same group.
 It can be seen in action in the [Kirigami tutorial](/docs/getting-started/kirigami), with the groups Introduction, Style, Components, and Advanced.
-The groups need to be listed in the `_index` file of the tutorial.
+The groups need to be listed in the `_index.md` file of the tutorial.
-* `aliases:`, which creates aliases which can be used to shorten links.
+* `aliases:`, which creates aliases that can be used to shorten links.
 This is useful when linking to that page from elsewhere.

 ## Hugo shortcodes

-There are also some custom [shortcodes](https://gohugo.io/content-management/shortcodes/) that can be used to create more complex content.
+There are some custom [shortcodes](https://gohugo.io/content-management/shortcodes/) that can be used to create more complex content.

 They can be identified by their characteristic `{{</* */>}}`, which have HTML tags inside `<>`.
 Certain shortcodes require closing tags.

 For readability, we add spaces between the `{{</* */>}}` and the tag, e.g. `{{</* myshortcode parameter="" */>}}`.

 Do *not* add spaces between the `{` and `<`, or between `>` and `}` when using shortcodes.
+In other words, don't do `{{ <contenthere> }}`.

-The most important ones are as follows.
+The most important shortcodes are as follows.

 ### readfile

 Displays the contents of a file and applies syntax highlighting to it.
-There are two optional parameters:
+It has two optional parameters:

 **start**: Defines the first line that should be displayed.
 By default this is 1, which means starting from the first line.